May History, White Mountains

 East Branch of the Pemigewasset River – White Mountains, New Hampshire

-May History, White Mountains – Throughout the years, a number of historical events in the White Mountains happened in May.
+May History, White Mountains – Over the years, a number of historical events in the White Mountains happened in May.
 One event that took place over one hundred years ago still benefits us today, and New Hampshire lost an icon during this month in 2003.
 Included here are a few interesting May events.

 The most significant event took place on May 16, 1918.
 On this day, President Woodrow Wilson signed Executive Order 1449 creating the White Mountain National Forest in Maine and New Hampshire.
 Consisting of nearly 800,000 acres, the White Mountain National Forest attracts millions of visitors every year.